* USD stalls near 100 yen, due to hefty offers at the big

 this year, while several others expected to slow the pace a bit

-later and halt the quantitative easing program by year-end.
+later and halt the quantitative easing programme by year-end.

 While the minutes were described by some analysts as having